Let's Go Home by Annette Randall

 they’re not being asked to do something.
 This makes for a good saddle horse in

-The cowboy in this pencil drawing was a great model and so was his horse, a dun mare he was training.
-He was dressed in his daily work clothes, complete with a cool-looking leather cowboy hat.
+The cowboy in this horse pencil drawing was a great model and so was his horse, a dun mare he was training.
+He was dressed in his daily work clothes, complete with a very cool leather cowboy hat.

-happened to stop by with my brother, who is his friend, and we stood around
+happened to stop by with my brother, who is his friend, and I stood around

-taking pictures while he brought in a nice looking herd of red angus cattle to move to
+taking photos while he brought in a nice looking herd of red angus cattle to move to

 a new pasture.

 It was fun to watch because part of the moving process involved him pushing the herd of about 50 cows through a wide creek that was a couple of feet deep.
 His mare went right in, but the cows mooed and balked until finally one of them stepped in and then the whole herd followed, bellowing and holding their tails up high.
 They didn’t like it one bit!
 My brother couldn’t resist driving his jeep through the creek behind them…

 The cowboy had been working cattle all day and after moving them through the creek and into the new pasture, he got off to close the barbed wire gate.
 I captured the moment just as he was about to get back on his horse.
 It had been a long day and the sun was setting.
 After he shut the gate and remounted, he headed his mare straight for the barn.
 It was like they were both saying, “it’s been a long day – let’s go home!”

 *This ORIGINAL DRAWING is available for purchase.
 All art purchased on this website includes FREE SHIPPING in the U.S.